TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 				Debug.Log("Method Count: " + objectFormatter.MethodStates.Count);
 				Debug.Log("Variable Count: " + objectFormatter.VariableStates.Count);

-				// Loop over all compoent states since the transform information could be stored at any slot
+				// Loop over all component states since the transform information could be stored at any slot
 				// Note also that there may be multiple transforms stored if child objects are also recorded foreach(ReplayComponentData componentData in objectFormatter.ComponentStates)
 				{